NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-06-21-WEB_Jounal.md

 **Frontend Features**

-1. **Message Display**: Messages are shown in chat bubbles, with user messages on the right and received messages on the left.
+1. **Message Display**: Messages are shown in chat bubbles, with user messages on the right.

 2. **Input and Send Button**: Users can type messages and send them using a pink send button.
 Messages appear instantly due to real-time updates.